blprnt/btn-webbly/README.md

 As of August 18, 2025, as a visitor you can:

-- load a project's "edit" route and see the code and preview.
-If you try to edit anything, the site will just undo your edits, because the server will have rejected them.
-You need to be logged in and have edit rights.
+- Load the landing page (obviously =D),
+- Sign up, by logging in using your GitHub account (but note that signing in doesn't actually give you a "working" account, you first need to be approved by an admin), and
+- Load projects in the editor and see the code and preview.
+You won't be able to edit any code, but you can look at all every file that is visiable to not-project-members, and you can see the resulting site running in the "preview" (which is of course not a preview at all, that's just literally the live site).

-As a user you can:
+As a signed in and approved user you can:

-- Log in with github.
+- Log in with github, after which the landing page is "your" page on the platform.
-- Load any project's "edit" route.
-You can't actually edit unless you have edit rights, but you can download the project as a .zip file (note that this will not include a project's private data dir nor .env file, of course).
+- Start new projects by remixing a starter project on your landing page.
+- Load any project in the editor (yours or other folks').
+Just like visitors, you can't edit any projects that you're not a member of, but you **do** get a download link that lets you download the entire project (without members-only data) as a zip file in case you want to review or remix it off-platform.
+- Load your own projects in the editor with full edit rights:
+  - you can edit project settings, including the project run script and its environment variables, as well as specify whether it's a static project (e.g. in only needs a static server pointed at a root dir in production) or a persistent project that needs a full-fat Ubuntu container to always be running in order to serve content.
+  - you can edit project files, including auto-formatting them if they're file types that are recognized by `prettier` (for html/css/js) or `black` (for python)
+  - you can create a folder called `.data` that counts as the only safe place to put private project data
+  - you can download your project without it omitting anything
+  - you can force-restart your project's docker container, which is useful for when it gets stuck, or when you're running a project that does auto-reload things when you change source files.
-- Remix projects, using the sparkle button, which creates a new copy of the public code parts with a new name "yourusername-projectname" (so you'll probably want to rename it!).
+- Remix projects, using the sparkle button.
+This creates a new copy of the public code parts with either a name you pick, or "yourusername-projectname" (so you'll probably want to rename it afterwards!).
-- Create, load, and edit your own projects, including editing project settings (project name, provided the new name isn't taken, description, build script, run script, and environment variables).
-- Auto-format any supported file using the sparkly-eyed emoji
-- Download your full project, including private data directory and .env file.
-- Restart your project's container.

 And as an admin you can:

-- Do all the above, plus
-- View the admin page, which lets you:
+- Do all the above, plus view the admin page, which lets you:
-  - see a list of, and enable/disable, (un)suspend, and delete user accounts
+  - see a list of users, with options to enable/disable, (un)suspend, and delete their accounts.
-  - see a list of and (un)suspend, and delete projects
+  - see a list of projects, with options to (un)suspend, and delete projects
-  - see a list of and stop running, or delete expired containers
+  - see a list of active docker containers, with options to stop or remove them
-- Load up suspended projects in the editor (without running the project container)
+  - see a list of active static servers, with an option to stop them.
+- You are also able to load suspended projects in the editor, so you can see what a project does without "running" it, and inspect and edit other folk's project settings.

 ## What if I want to deploy my own instance?